 In standard growth theory a higher rate of technical progress consistently implies a higher long-run economic growth rate and a higher real interest rate.
-Its theoretical impact on r - g is therefore ambiguous.
+Its theoretical impact on r-g is therefore ambiguous.

 As an illustration, consider the benchmark neoclassical model of Mankiw et al. (1992).
-In steady state equilibrium aggregate economic growth in this model is equal to n + x, with n the (employed) population growth rate and x the rate of technical progress.
+In steady state equilibrium aggregate economic growth in this model is equal to n+x, with n the (employed) population growth rate and x the rate of technical progress.
 An increase in the rate of technical progress has a one-to-one positive effect on equilibrium growth.
 Given the assumption of perfect competition and absence of uncertainty or frictions, the equilibrium real interest rate in the model will be equal to the marginal product of capital (MPK), net of depreciation.
 Mankiw et al. show that $MPK = \frac{\alpha(n+x+\delta)}{s_k}$, with n and x as defined before, α the capital share in output, δ the capital depreciation rate, and s_k the fraction of output invested in physical capital.
 All these determinants are taken exogenous in their model.
 The positive effect of faster technical progress on the interest rate is then easy to see.
 Its effect on the interest - growth difference, however, is ambiguous.
-Whether r - g rises or falls in x depends on whether $\frac{\alpha}{s_k}$ is greater or smaller than 1, at least in a 'perfect' world.
-The more imperfections and uncertainty disturb the close relationship between MPK and r, the more likely it is that r - g falls in x.
+Whether r-g rises or falls in x depends on whether $\frac{\alpha}{s_k}$ is greater or smaller than 1, at least in a 'perfect' world.
+The more imperfections and risk disturb the close relationship between MPK and r, as shown by Mankiw (2022), the more likely it is that r-g falls in x.

-Another benchmark macroeconomic model, the infinite-horizon representative agent Ramsey model, generates the same prediction for real GDP growth in equilibrium.
-In the Ramsey model this is also equal to n + x.
+Another benchmark macroeconomic model, the infinite-horizon representative agent model pioneered by Ramsey (1928) and embedded in growth theory by Cass (1965) and Koopmans (1965), generates the same prediction for real GDP growth in equilibrium.
+In the Ramsey-Cass-Koopmans model it is also equal to n+x.
 The determinants of the interest rate depend on assumptions regarding the characteristics and the objective function of households.
-Heijdra (2017) assumes households that consist of infinitely-lived individuals and that optimize the intertemporal utility of its representative member.
-The Euler equation in the model then pins down the equilibrium real interest rate as $r = \rho + n + \theta x$, with ρ the rate of time preference, θ the inverse of the intertemporal elasticity of substitution, and x and n as defined before.
+Heijdra (2017) assumes households that consist of infinitely-lived individuals and that optimize the intertemporal utility of their representative member.
+The Euler equation in the model then pins down the equilibrium real interest rate as $r=\rho+n+\theta x$, with ρ the rate of time preference, θ the inverse of the intertemporal elasticity of substitution, and x and n as defined before.
 An increase in technical progress raises households' future income.
 Since they want to smooth consumption over time, they will save less (borrow more) now, which implies a higher equilibrium interest rate.
-Its effect on r - g is again ambiguous.
+Again, it thus occurs that faster technical progress raises both the economic growth rate and the interest rate.
+Its effect on r-g is again ambiguous.
 It depends theoretically on whether θ is greater or smaller than 1.
-Under log utility, i.e. with θ tending to 1, there is no effect on r - g in the Ramsey model.
+Under log utility, i.e. with θ tending to 1, there is no effect on r-g in this model.